-Purpose The career studies program in Air Conditioning and Refrigeration is designed to meet the short-term training needs of the adult part-time student by presenting the essential technical concepts and practices of the air conditioning and refrigeration field.
-The broad goals of the Air Conditioning and Refrigeration Certificate Program apply to this program as well.
-All of the courses offered through this program may be applied toward the Certificate in Air Conditioning and Refrigeration.
+Curriculum and Other Requirements Purpose The career studies program in Air Conditioning and Refrigeration is designed to meet the short-term training needs of the adult part-time student by presenting the essential technical concepts and practices of the air conditioning and refrigeration field.
+The broad goals of the Air Conditioning and Refrigeration Certificate Program apply to AIR 121 AIR 122 AIR 123 AIR 165 AIR 166 BLD 159 ELE 133 ELE 134 SAF 127 Air Conditioning and Refrigeration I Air Conditioning and Refrigeration II Air Conditioning and Refrigeration III Air Conditioning Systems I Air Conditioning Systems II Mechanical Code and Certification Preparation Practical Electricity I Practical Electricity II Industrial Safety this program as well.
+All of the courses offered through this program may be applied WEL 120 Fundamentals of Welding toward the Certificate in Air Conditioning iotai wiinimum Cr edits for Certificate